bhallasaksham/reservent/front-end/README.md

 ## How to Run This App

-1. git clone this repo and have `node.js` installed (should support v15 or later)
+1. `git clone` this repo and have `node.js` installed (should support v15 or later)
+2. create `/front-end/.env.local` file with following info: `HOST=127.0.0.1`
-2. run following command
+3. run following command

 ```
 cd front-end